lukecbutler/BookMarked/Dr. G Questions.md

 3. Does library card expiration & number of items limit need to be checked out initially.

-4. Do we need a way to pay the patron's late fee's in these user stories
+4. Do we need a way to pay the patron's late fee's in these user stories.

+5. In general, what are you looking for in a product?